AdobeDocs/commerce-operations.en/help/installation/tutorials/extensions.md

 1. Enter your [authentication keys](../prerequisites/authentication-keys.md).
 Your public key is your username; your private key is your password.

-1. Wait for Composer to finish updating your project dependencies and make sure there aren't any errors:
+1. Wait for Composer to finish updating your project dependencies and make sure that there aren't any errors:

    ```terminal
    Updating dependencies (including require-dev)